ubuntu-openstack/zopenstack/README-lpar.md

 ## Preseeding

-The preseed examples in this directory (named lpar_1) can be used to manually craft a set of files which will configure an lpar for network connectivity.
+The preseed examples in this repo (named lpar_1 in tools/0-preseed/) can be used to manually craft a set of files which will configure an lpar for network connectivity.

 This lpar will have a primary disk containing a root and swap partition.